Recollection Wisconsin digitizes Guido Brink collection

 “It’s a really wide range of materials that you don’t often get in terms of archives internships,” Leschmann says.
 “It helps having a background in that era of art history and understanding what was happening, how [Brink] was really feeding off the energy of that time and following artistic trends as well.”

 The Recollection Wisconsin Digitization Initiative places information school graduate students with content partners like MIAD.
-Interns work with host site supervisors to digitize and create metadata for new collections, which are then made available through Recollection Wisconsin.
+Interns receive training and guidance from Recollection Wisconsin staff and work with host site supervisors to digitize and create metadata for new collections, which are then made available through the Recollection Wisconsin portal.

 Improving access to and preserving the Guido Brink collection are Loeschmann’s main goals.
 “It will be available for both people here at MIAD to look at and see what we have … and people will be able to see it publicly throughout the world on the Recollection Wisconsin website,” says Loeschmann.
 “If a researcher wants to come in and do some research on Guido Brink, they’ll be able to do that.”